thephpleague/url/4.0/url/manipulation.md

 echo $newUrl; // display http://www.example.com//the/sky.php?foo=bar&taz#~typo
 ~~~

-To ease these operations various modifying methods where added.
+To ease these operations various modifying methods were added.
 Each method is presented independently but keep in mind that:

-- The methods arguments are proxied to a specific component modifying methods but instead of returning the specific component object, their return a `League\Url\Url` object.
+- The methods return a `League\Url\Url` object.
+So you can chain them to simplify URL manipulation.

-- You can chain them as they all return an instance of `League\Url\Url`.
+- The methods arguments are proxied to a specific component modifying methods.
 - You can get more informations on how the method works by following the link to the method proxied.

 ### Modifying URL query parameters